Teachers rally in Raleigh to advocate for education funding

 However, he said he does not support the organizers of the rally.

 "I could not support them choosing May 1, a day that causes schools to close because it has such a ripple effect in our community.
 One: Students miss instructional time ...
 It's also about students' nutrition.
-Some students need school nutrition to get the nutrition they need during the day."
+Some students need school nutrition to get the nutrition they need during the day," he said.

 He said it was an unfortunate time because parents needed to work.